wkolowski/Type-Theory-Wishlist/README.md

 Papers:
 - TODO

-**Status: Many functional languages, like Haskell and Rust, allow creating so called newtypes, which is a more basic version of our type copying.
+**Status: Many functional languages, like Haskell and Rust, allow creating so-called newtypes, which is a more basic version of our type copying.
 Using literals and functions from the original type for the new types poses some problems, especially of typing and type inference, but I believe that they can be overcome.**

 TODO:
-- Rething this at some point in the future.
+- Rethink this at some point in the future.
 - Find some papers.
 - What about copying records/inductives/coinductives with constructor/destructor/parameter/index/argument renames?
 - What about general management of what computes and what does not?
 Could we "copy" the value `5` in type `Nat` so that it is path-equal to the old `5`, but not computationally equal?